lucasbasquerotto/pod/README.md

 ## About this repository

-This repository specifically expects the services to run inside containers because they are easier to organize and upgrade.
+This repository expects the services to run inside containers because they are easier to organize and upgrade.
 Containers avoid package conflicts in the host and help in isolating services dependencies.

 The code here is generic and is not enough to deploy a real (production-ready) pod.
 It needs another repository to complement it and to actually deploy a pod.
 An example of such a repository is http://github.com/lucasbasquerotto/ext-pod.
-The focus here is to provide scripts and templates to be used to run containers across different types of pods, avoiding boilerplate to be repeatedly included in different projects.
+The focus here is to provide scripts and templates to be used to run containers across different types of pods, avoiding boilerplate and reducing the time spent in different projects.

-The 2 main directories in this directory are [main](/main), that contains **generic** scripts and templates, and [shared](/shared), which contains more **opinionated** scripts, templates and files to create container images or be included in them.
+The 2 main directories in this directory are [main](/main), that contains **generic** scripts and templates, and [shared](/shared), which contains more **opinionated** scripts and templates.
+The [shared](/shared) directory also includes files to create container images or to be included in them.

 ## Scripts

 The scripts entrypoint is [run](/run) at the root of this repository, from which the other scripts are executed.
 The way the scripts work is as follows:

-1. The sheel used must be bash, and a file `vars.sh` must be generated before running the commands.
+1. The shell used must be `bash`, and a file `vars.sh` must be included at the root of this repository directory before running the commands.
 This file must export variables in the form `var=value` and will be loaded in the [run](/run) script.
-The variables should start with the prefix `var_`.
+As a convention, the variables should start with the prefix `var_`.

 2. They normally expect a command to define what is needed to run.
 For example, `./run upgrade` and `./run build my-service` are 2 examples that run the commands `upgrade` and `build`, respectively.
 The commands may also receive additional arguments (for example, the `build` command received the argument `my-service`).
 There are some exceptions for scripts that are very specific and need only one command, like [cron.sh](/shared/scripts/services/cron.sh), but they cannot be run directly, instead, they are called by another script that runs them (for example, `./run service:cron some other args` at [shared.sh](/shared/scripts/shared.sh) calls the same command at [services.sh](/shared/scripts/services.sh), that then calls [cron.sh](/shared/scripts/services/cron.sh) passing only the arguments after the command, that is, `some other args`).